dstroot/express-loggly/README.md

     {
         level     : 'DEBUG'        // Or INFO, LOG, WARN, ERROR pid       : 1234,          // whatever is returned by process.id
-        machine   : 'server_name', // whatever is returned by require('os').hostname  : 'req.hostname' // e.g. Localhost or your domain
+        machine   : 'server_name', // whatever is returned by require('os')
+        hostname  : 'req.hostname' // e.g. Localhost or your domain
         msg       : 'Some message' // Or the error.message
         ...Ór the name-value pair of the object instead of msg...
     }